Ardvb/Pands-Iris-Project-2019/README.md

 ## Data visualization

-First I have plotted a histogram of the sepal length of all three species.
+First I have plotted a histogram of the sepal length of all three species using the matplotlib.pyplot library.
 With the sepal length in centimeters on the x-axis, and the frequency on the y-axis.

 ![image](https://user-images.githubusercontent.com/47186083/56308930-59913300-6140-11e9-924c-0b371f6c22c9.png)
 ![image](https://user-images.githubusercontent.com/47186083/56309064-b7257f80-6140-11e9-9047-aa38b5f36ac1.png)